Skip to main content

 A precision of 1.0 means every retrieved item was relevant (no false positives).

-When to use: When you need to minimize noise in retrieved results.
-High precision is critical when downstream processing is expensive or when irrelevant items could mislead the LLM.
+When to use: when you need to minimize noise in retrieved results.
+High precision matters when downstream processing is expensive or when irrelevant items could mislead the LLM.

 RecallEvaluator

 Measures what fraction of relevant items were actually retrieved.
-Requires ground truth labels.
+Needs ground truth labels.

 Evaluator recall = RecallEvaluator.builder()